whatmakeart/whatmakeart.github.io/content/courses/time-based-strategies/2024-fall/11-time-based-synthesis/11-05-time-based-synthesis-assignment.md

 11. Kinetic sound installations using synchronous motors.
 12. Multi-channel audio with more than 2 channels.
 13. 3D Scanning and / or Photogrammetry
+14. Export 3D Camera Movement from Blender to After Effects with Rendered 3D Scene

 ## Creative Prompts (Choose 1 or create your own):